slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Either write something worth reading or do something worth writing."
 -- Benjamin Franklin [1706]*

+> *"Tomorrow, you promise yourself, will be different, yet, tomorrow is too often a repetition of today."
+-- James T. McKay [1864]*

 > *"Live as if you were to die tomorrow.
 Learn as if you were to live forever."
 -- Mahatma Gandhi [1869]*